mekb-turtle/discord-ai-bot/README.md

     4. Under Generated URL, click Copy and paste the URL in your browser
 7. Rename `.env.example` to `.env` and edit the file
     - You can get the token from Application » Bot » Token, **never share this with anyone**
+    - Make sure to change the model if you aren't using `orca`
+    - Ollama IP can be kept the same unless you have changed the port
+    - Set the channels to the channel ID, comma separated
+        1. In Discord, go to User Settings » Advanced, and enable Developer Mode
+        2. Right click on a channel you want to use, and click Copy Channel ID
 8. Start the bot with `npm start`